 University of Melbourne, 3010 VIC

-We, at Arts Programs UMSU Inc. would like to acknowledge the traditional custodians of the land on which our events take place, the Wurundjeri people of the Kulin Nation.
+We, at Arts Programs UMSU Inc. would like to acknowledge the traditional custodians of the land on which our events take place, the Boonwurrung and Wurundjeri people of the Kulin Nation.
 We acknowledge their elders past and present and pay our respect to all Aboriginal and Torres Strait Islanders in attendance.
 We would also like to acknowledge that this is stolen land and the sovereignty over this land was never ceded.